pieces-app/pieces-os-client-sdk-for-typescript/README.md

 >
 > **If you are having issues with your installation, it is likely due to a conflict in Typescript versions - `npm uninstall typescript` - then go back and perform all other npm installations before reinstalling typescript again**.

-You can get it here: [GitHub Repo](https://github.com/pieces-app/example-typescript)
+You can take a look at an example repo using the TS SDK: [GitHub Repo](https://github.com/pieces-app/example-typescript)

-For detailed usage instructions and examples, refer to the [documentation](https://docs.pieces.app/build).
+For detailed usage instructions and examples, refer to the [documentation](https://docs.pieces.app/build/reference/typescript).

 ## Features
 The Pieces SDK offers the following key features: